Exiled dissidents claim Iran building new nuclear site

-“We are evaluating this information, as we do with all information relating to the Iranian nuclear program,” a French Foreign Ministry spokesperson said.

-In Israel, Iran’s arch-adversary, an official said: “I have no knowledge of this other than what was reported.”

-In 2010, when the NCRI said it had evidence of another secret nuclear facility, west of the capital Tehran, U.S. officials said they had known about the site for years and had no reason to believe it was nuclear.
+In 2010, when the group said it had evidence of another new nuclear facility, west of the capital Tehran, U.S. officials said they had known about the site for years and had no reason to believe it was nuclear.

 The Islamic Republic says its nuclear energy program is entirely peaceful and rejects U.S. and Israeli accusations that it is really seeking the capability to make nuclear weapons.